 Early in the film, Baroness Karen Blixen is introduced to her servants.
-Although the scene is inter-cut with close-ups and other inserts in the film, the first take was filmed as one long shot.
-The prolonged take required Streep to meet and exchange dialogue with several other characters.
+Although the scene is inter-cut with close-ups and other inserts in the film, the first take was filmed as one long shot that required Streep to meet and exchange dialogue with several other characters.
 As soon as director Sydney Pollack yelled "Cut," Streep, wearing a high-collared shirt and snug jacket, yelled "get this thing off of me!" and ripped open her jacket.
-A beetle the size of Streep's hand had crawled down the front of the jacket moments after the camera rolled, yet she continued filming the scene, Much of it remains in the final film.
+A large beetle had crawled down the front of the jacket moments after the camera rolled, yet she continued filming the scene, Much of it remains in the final film.

 In one scene, Karen Blixen, travels across dangerous terrain to bring supply wagons to her husband's regiment.
 During the night, a lion attacks one of the oxen and Karen tries to fight it off with a whip.
 Meryl Streep was assured that the lion would be tethered by one of its back legs so he couldn't get too close.
-When the scene was shot, the lion had no restraint.
-The lion got closer than Streep anticipated; the fear on her face is real.
+When the scene was shot, the lion had no restraint, and it got closer than Streep anticipated.
+The fear on her face is real.

 Sydney Pollack initially never considered Meryl Streep for the role of Karen Blixen as he figured she wasn't sexy enough.
 Streep landed the part by showing up for her meeting with the director wearing a low-cut blouse and a push-up bra.

 Felicity is modeled on Beryl Markham, another writer who lived in East Africa and was supposed to be another of Denys Finch Hatton lovers.
 Markham was also one of the first women to fly across the Atlantic.
 Sydney Pollack was fortunate enough to meet the elderly Markham early in pre-production.